Istanbul Food Guide

 13. Beyazıt Mosque

-The second large imperial mosque complex was to be built after the conquest of Constantinople.
+The second large imperial mosque complex built after the conquest of Constantinople.

 Beyazıt is an important cultural asset.
-Built near the ruins of the Forum of Theodosis, one of its many architects also constructed the previous Fatih mosque.
-There is now a Museum of Turkish Hammam Culture in the Turkish Bath section.
-The Istanbul Municipal Library is located in one of the former madrasah (schools).
+It stands near the ruins of the Forum of Theodosius, and one of its architects also worked on the Fatih Mosque.
+There is now a Museum of Turkish Hammam Culture in the Turkish bath section, and the Istanbul Municipal Library occupies one of the former madrasahs (schools).

 14. Nuruosmaniye Mosque

-Named the Light of the Osman due to the large windows, which create incredibly lighting inside.
-The calligraphy reflects the “Verse of Light” from the Qu’ran, and its crescents are made from stone, not bronze.
+Named the Light of the Osman for its large windows, which fill the hall with light.
+The calligraphy reflects the “Verse of Light” from the Qur’an, and its crescents are carved from stone rather than cast bronze.
 It is on the tentative list of World Heritage Sites.

 Nuruosmaniye Mosque interior